nhs-pt/hospitals/README.md

 The names of hospitals found in the wild can have subtle variations.
-The `normalise()` function matches hospital names found elsewhere to the hospitals included in the dataset `hospitals`.
+The `normalise()` function matches hospital names found elsewhere to the hospitals included in the data set `hospitals`.

 For example, with `normalise` you can convert hospital names found elsewhere to the names found in `hospitals$hospital_short_name`: